 The American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) works tirelessly to improve the lives of working people.

-We are the democratic, voluntary federation of 57 national and international labor unions that represent 12.5 million working men and women.
+We are the democratic, voluntary federation of 58 national and international labor unions that represent 12.5 million working people.

 We strive to ensure all working people are treated fairly, with decent paychecks and benefits, safe jobs, dignity, and equal opportunities.
 We help people acquire valuable skills and job-readiness for the 21st century economy.
 In fact, we operate the largest training network outside the U.S. military.

 Our work is anchored in making sure everyone who works for a living has family-supporting wages and benefits and the ability to retire with dignity.
 We advance legislation to create good jobs by investing tax dollars in schools, roads, bridges, ports and airports, and improving the lives of workers through education, job training and a livable minimum wage.
 We advocate for strengthening Social Security and private pensions, ensuring fair tax policies, and making high-quality, affordable health care available to all.

 We fight for keeping good jobs at home by reforming trade rules, reindustrializing the U.S. economy and providing worker protections in the global economy.
 We stand firm in holding corporations accountable for their actions.

 We help make safe, equitable workplaces and give working people a collective voice to address workplace injustices without the fear of retaliation.
 We fight for social and economic justice and strive to vanquish oppression in all its forms.